There is so much stuff I really don’t want to see, but with the Macro Lens case, I have to. What is that weird hair on my earphone, is it mine?

 Using the camera with the macro lens is easy.
 You just slide it in place in front of the camera.
-Once in place you get a 5x optical zoom, and you can go much closer to objects when taking images.
-The clarity is great up to 1 centimetre before it goes blurry.
-This is however a major difference compared to the naked camera on the iPhone 5 and 5S.
+Once in place, you get a 5x optical zoom, and you can go much closer to objects when taking images.
+The clarity is great up to 1 centimeter before it goes blurry.
+This is, however, a major difference compared to the naked camera on the iPhone 5 and 5S.
 I have taken a couple of comparison images showcasing the naked iPhone 5S camera to the left, and with the macro lens to the right.
 As you can see there is a significant difference.
 I have moved the camera, as close as I could before it starts to blur.

 If you love to take images of bugs, flowers or other small objects this is a great investment.
 For tech geeks, it is perfect when taking images of small techy stuff.
 It is just sad that the case itself couldn’t feel more high-end.